treeverse/lakeFS/design/open/uncomitted-gc.md

 2. Subtract `lakeFS DF` from `Branch DF`
 3. Filter files newer than < TOKEN_EXPIRY_TIME > and special paths
 4. The remainder is a list of files which can be safely removed
-5. Finally, save the current run's `GC commit` the last read partition and newest commit id in a designated location on the branch path
+5. Finally, save the following in a designated location in the repository:
+    1. The current run's `Uncommitted DF` (as a parquet file)
+    2. The last read partition
+    3. The GC run start timestamp

 ## Limitations

 * Since this solution relies on the new repository structure, it is not backwards compatible.
 Therefore, another solution will be required for existing repositories
-* This solution partitions the branch data into segments that allow parallel listing of branch objects.
-In cases where the branch path is extremely large, it might still take a lot of time to perform a clean run.
 * For GC to work optimally, it must be executed on a timely basis.
 Long periods between runs might result in excessively long runs.